Guricheema22/iam-portfolio/IAM/BYOD Device Enrollment with Intune, App Control & Compliance/README.md

 Choose Join this device to Microsoft Entra ID

-Sign in as John Smith
+Sign in using John Smith’s Entra ID credentials

-Complete enrollment and restart if prompted
+Complete setup and restart if prompted

-Admin Validation
+Validation (Admin)

 Open Intune Admin Center

 Navigate to:
 Devices → Windows

-Confirm:

-Device is listed

-Managed by: Intune
+Confirm the device:

+Appears in the device list

+Is managed by Intune

-Ownership: Personal
+Shows ownership as Personal

-Compliance status: Compliant
+Reports Compliant status

-✅ Device enrollment completed successfully
+✅ This confirms successful BYOD enrollment.

-Phase 3 – Company Portal Access
+Phase 2 – Company Portal Access
-Purpose

-The Company Portal is the user-facing application that allows employees to:

-View approved applications

-Install corporate software

-Check device compliance
+Objective

+Validate that the enrolled device can access corporate resources through the Microsoft Company Portal.

-Steps (End User)
+Steps

-Open Company Portal
+Open Company Portal on the enrolled device

 Sign in as John Smith

 Navigate to the Apps section

-Expected Outcome
+Validation

-Device appears under Devices
+Device is visible under Devices

-Apps tab is available
+Apps section is accessible

-Company-approved applications are visible
+Corporate applications are listed

-✅ Confirms successful Intune enrollment and user-device trust
+✅ This validates successful Intune enrollment and user-device trust.

-Phase 4 – Application Control via Intune
+Phase 3 – Application Control via Intune
-Purpose

-Enterprise environments restrict software installation to approved applications only.

-This phase demonstrates how Intune controls which apps users can access.
+Objective

+Demonstrate how enterprises restrict application access by allowing users to install only approved applications.

-App Assignment (Admin Side)
+App Assignment Steps (Admin)

 Open Intune Admin Center